mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 }
 ```

+The interesting thing here is that *SwiftUI* resets the value of *showActionSheet* property after *Alert* dismiss.
 It is a straightforward approach to present *Alerts* or *ActionSheets*.
 But sometimes it is not enough, because we need some data to show in *Alert* or *ActionSheet*.
 For this case, we have another overload of *presentation* modifier, which uses *Optional Identifiable binding* instead of Boolean binding.

 ```swift
 struct Message: Identifiable {